igabriel85/modaclouds-loadbalancer-controller/README.md

 ###Note

 It is possible to upload a manually created configuration file.
-However, this is not recomended!
+However, this is not recommended!
 It is in very early development phase, it can cause undesired effects.

 `POST` `/v1/controller/upload`

 This allows a haproxy config file to be uploaded.
 If there is a running instance of haproxy it will be overwritten if not a new instance will be created.
+Although this is functional at the moment it is marked for deprecation for the next stable release.

 We can also see the current running and pending configuration.
 When a configuration is commited it is flagged as running and the old configuration is marked as pending.